Exclusively offered only through NIE

 View Testimonials & Feedback About Students' Experience with NIE

 About Bond Psychometric Values Training

-Choose three hours (Full Psychometrics) or four hours (Full Psychometrics with Extra Test Items) of intensive training with our senior and leading Psychometrics Teacher.
+Choose three hours of intensive training with our current senior Psychometrics Teacher.
 This unit is completed online using Zoom.
-The session involves an in-depth exploration about the most important psychometric values in medicine and what can be expected during the 2022 Bond Uni Psychometric Test.
-Sample testing items in Emotional Intelligence and Personality are covered in detail and explored both strategically and in the university admissions context. - Please note that if you nominate the four hour training, you will need to put aside 4.5 hours as there is a 30 minute teaching break scheduled mid-session.
+The session involves an in-depth exploration about the most important psychometric values in medicine and what can be expected during the 2024 Bond Uni Psychometric Test.
+Sample testing items in Emotional Intelligence and Personality are covered in detail and explored both strategically and in the university admissions context.

 Emotional Intelligence testing is difficult to master without specialist support.
 Whilst these tests are a popular and important part of admitting the most emotionally capable people into a University Medical Program, they are also tests that lend themselves well to practice effects (an increase in overall scores experienced from exposure to test items) – if an applicant is exposed to the right sorts of testing items.
 Be wary!
 Exposure to the incorrect testing items has been shown to not only fail in increasing overall scores but also to actively reduce average scores across key areas - namely in one's ability to:

 - Perceive accurate emotions – by paying attention to the decoding of emotional signals across facial features, artistic works, and in appraising emotionally-coded items;

 - Facilitating emotionally-influenced thought – by using cognitive strategies to problem-solve or employ reasoning on topics and tasks that show emotional intelligence capabilities, especially in matters of prioritisation;